By Larkin White

 Eight new cases have appeared in Santa Rita Jail (SRJ) since last Sunday, although there have been no new cases since Wednesday.
-Testing has increased slightly from the beginning of August, but remains insufficient to determine the true spread of the virus given how many cases are asymptomatic.
-On Friday, jail staff said that all new cases had emerged from HU 33 and as of this weekend there are less housing units under quarantine than there have been since the jail began publicizing the information in May.
+Testing has increased slightly from the beginning of August, but remains insufficient to determine the true spread of the virus.
+On Friday, jail staff said that all new cases had emerged from HU 33 and as of this weekend there are fewer housing units under quarantine.
 Both facts suggest that the jail is gaining more control over the spread of the virus.

 At a conference call on Friday, August 21, jail staff stated that only 37 incarcerated people who have been exposed to someone who tested positive remain under quarantine.
 They are split between the jail’s three permanent quarantine units and will be released on an individual basis.

 In other news, the number of incarcerated people who are considered to be at an increased risk for COVID-19 has fallen to 146, the lowest it has been in two months, although not by much.
 This is after the population hit a record high of 162 the previous Sunday.

 Testing this week continued at similar levels to previous weeks, despite a recent outbreak.
 According to jail staff, all those who tested positive in the latest outbreak had been housed in HU 33, which seems to explain why testing was not increased.

 However, the coming days will show whether the ACSO truly has eradicated the virus within the jail or whether it has simply lost track of where asymptomatic cases have spread.

 This week’s testing indicates that the former is more likely.
 Barely more than 1% of the jail’s population got tested when thirteen new cases emerged last Sunday and the day after that zero tests were administered.
 Over the course of the week, an average of 29 people were tested each day, which is, in total, less than 10% of the jail’s population.